yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 == Linksys WRT54G and WRT54GS ==

 To use the TFTP method above you need to enable boot_wait.
 Plug your ethernet cable into one of the LAN ports.
 Once enabled, the router will wait for ~3 seconds for a firmware before booting.
 While in boot_wait the router is '''always 192.168.1.1, regardless of configuration''' --  you'll have to force your computer to use 192.168.1.x (netmask 255.255.255.0) address for the purpose of reflashing.
-Also be sure the 192.168.1.x subnet is connected to one of the LAN ports of the router.
+Also be sure the 192.168.1.x subnet is connected to LAN port 1 of the router.

 /!\ '''Do not use the Linksys TFTP program.
 IT WILL NOT WORK.'''